Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_apache_airflow/data_engineering_with_apache_airflow.md

 ![airflow](assets/data_engineering_with_apache_airflow_4_csv_files.png)

 <!-- ------------------------ -->
-## Creating our DBT models in models folder
+## Creating our dbt models in models folder
 Duration: 2

 Create 2 folders ```analysis``` and ```transform``` in the models folder.